 Traditionally the ratio of oil to acid for a vinaigrette is 3-1.
 That’s three-parts oil to one part acid (like vinegar or lemon juice.)
 However, I always put more acid.
 I prefer a sharper more acidic flavor in my vinaigrette.
 I like a 2-1 ratio, two parts oil to one part acid.
 It’s much brighter and more flavorful.

 Three ways to make a vinaigrette:

 -In a blender– this method is great for creating a strong emulsion.
-Because the blender is so powerful you can throw all the ingredients in at once, blend for a few seconds and then you’re done.
-The worlds greatest blender → Get it here!
+Because the blender is so powerful you can throw all the ingredients in at once, blend for a few seconds, and then you’re done.
+The worlds greatest blender

-- In a bowl whisk together the vinegar and mustard.
-Slowly stream in the olive oil until fully emulsified.
-Lastly stir in the crumbled feta, oregano a pinch of salt and freshly cracked pepper.
+- In a bowl whisk together the lemon juice, shallot, and mustard.
+While whisking slowly stream in the olive oil until fully emulsified.
+Season with freshly cracked black pepper.
 Use right away or store in the refrigerator in a glass jar with a tightly fitting lid.